weshaggard/azure-rest-api-specs/specification/devtestcenter/resource-manager/readme.md

-# devtestcenter
+# fidalgo

 > see https://aka.ms/autorest
-This is the AutoRest configuration file for devtestcenter.
+This is the AutoRest configuration file for fidalgo.

 ## Getting Started